Our Approaches to Change

 Driven by a desire to serve God and make a lasting impact in the world, World Vision is a leading global partner in transforming the lives of vulnerable children, within their families and communities, so they can become all Jesus created them to be.

-For nearly 70 years, World Vision has been part of a global community dedicated to changing the lives of children, through relief, development and advocacy approaches in contexts where the most vulnerable children struggle to survive.
-We partner with churches, faith communities, governments, businesses, community-based organisations, and other non-governmental organisations.
+For more than 70 years, World Vision has been part of a global community dedicated to changing the lives of children, through relief, development and advocacy approaches in contexts where the most vulnerable children struggle to survive.
+We partner with churches, faith communities, governments, businesses, community-based organisations and other non-governmental organisations to allow this work to happen.

 In the aftermath of natural disasters and conflicts, World Vision’s global emergency response capacity means we can deliver life-saving aid immediately and then walk alongside children, families, and communities to help them recover and rebuild.

 World Vision’s unique, integrated model of development is the foundation on which our work is built.
-Above all, this model of development is child focused.
-It reflects our Christian faith and calling, and it empowers communities, families, and children themselves to improve and sustain child well-being.
+Above all, this model of transformational development is child focused.
+It reflects our Christian faith and calling and it empowers communities, families, and children themselves to improve and sustain child well-being.

 We help change the way the world works for children and create lasting impact that will live on in generations to come.